MicrosoftDocs/cloud-adoption-framework/docs/migrate/assess/architect.md

 ## Know when to change your architecture

-Migrations tend to be focused on maintaining an existing architecture and transitioning it to your cloud platform.
+Migrations tend to focus on maintaining an existing architecture and transitioning it to your cloud platform.
 However, there are times when you might need to rearchitect your workload, even for migration.
 This list gives examples of when you might need to make architectural changes before you migrate:

 - **Paying for technical debt**.
 Some aging workloads carry a high amount of technical debt.
 Technical debt can lead to long-term challenges by increasing hosting costs with any cloud provider.
-When technical debt unnaturally increases hosting costs, alternative architectures should be evaluated.
+When technical debt unnaturally increases hosting costs, you should evaluate alternative architectures.
 - **Improving reliability**.
 Standard operation baselines provide a degree of reliability and recovery in the cloud.
 Some workload teams might require higher SLAs, which could lead to architectural changes.
 - **High-cost workloads**.
 During migration, you should optimize all assets to align sizing with actual usage.
 Some workloads might require architectural modifications to address specific cost concerns.
 - **Performance requirements**.
 When workload performance directly affects business, extra architectural consideration might be required.